Proudly Serving Veterans

 After many unsuccessful attempts at treating major depressive disorder with antidepressant medications (SSRIs, SNRIs, etc.) the struggle can begin to feel hopeless.
 When traditional medications and talk therapy aren’t properly combatting the problem, the question of what to try next can be confounding.
 Luckily, there are alternatives to pharmaceuticals and psychotherapy that can help someone who is struggling with Treatment-Resistant Depression (TRD).

 You’ve probably heard of electroconvulsive therapy, also commonly referred to as ECT.
 However, along with that name comes a lot of negative stigmas.
-Another option exists that is minimally invasive and practically as effective as ECT for clients that suffer from depression and don’t respond well to other treatment methods.
+Another option exists that is minimally invasive and practically as effective as ECT for veterans who suffer from depression and don’t respond well to other treatment methods.
+That option is Solara’s TMS for depression in San Diego.

 Limits of SSRIs and Other Medications